auraoupa/scripts-occigen-for-Arne/README.md

 For now, the outputs of simulations are on /store/CT1/hmg2840/lbrodeau/TROPICO12/

-Two methodologies can be applied for you, depending on what you prefer :
+Two methodologies can be applied for you, depending on what you prefer and/or what is more efficient :
   - 1) bash scripts and fortran librairies to compute means, eke, rmssh, etc .. then whatever you prefer for plots
   - 2) plots directly in python using jupyter-notebooks on visu nodes, attacking the raw outputs of simulation (no intermediate files)